Authentication

 Programmatic / CLI access

 The Control Plane does not issue login tokens.
-Obtain access tokens from Keycloak's OIDC token endpoint and pass them as Authorization: Bearer … on every API call.
+Obtain access tokens from IdPlane's OIDC token endpoint (discoverable from the issuer's OpenID configuration) and pass them as Authorization: Bearer … on every API call.

 - Sign in once in the Portal or Shell (authorization code + PKCE).

-- Capture the refresh token from your Keycloak session (browser devtools / adapter).
+- Capture the refresh token from your IdPlane session.

-- Exchange it for a fresh access token:
+- Exchange it for a fresh access token at IdPlane's token endpoint (

 Option B — Client credentials (automation / CI)